-As a specialist biotech fund manager based in the heart of Cambridge's biotech community, we are an FCA-authorised venture capital company focused on investing in pure-play therapeutics, biotech enablers and the intersection between biotechnology and AI/ML.
+As a specialist biotech fund manager based in the heart of Cambridge's biotech community, o2 Ventures is an FCA-authorised venture capital company focused on investing in pure-play therapeutics, biotech enablers and the intersection between biotechnology and Al/ML.
 Leveraging our extensive grassroots experience in biotech, we have built a 'flywheel' to support and nurture early-stage biotech companies.